Record water tariff increases finally end, but Europe emerges a new leader

 OXFORD, United Kingdom, Sept.
-24, 2025 (GLOBE NEWSWIRE) -- Global Water Intelligence’s annual Tariff Survey, published on 24th September, found that average global water tariff growth from 2024 to 2025 was 6.2%, putting an end to the record increases seen in the high-inflation post-pandemic years.
+26, 2025 (GLOBE NEWSWIRE) -- Global Water Intelligence (GWI)’s annual Tariff Survey, published on 24th September, found that average global water tariff growth from 2024 to 2025 was 6.2%, putting an end to the record increases seen in the high-inflation post-pandemic years.

 Unusually, Europe is at the forefront of this year’s tariff increase, with new legislation and investments in climate change resilience driving higher-than-usual increases.
 Two countries join Europe at the top of the increase table, Turkey and Kazakhstan, with both countries taking seven of the ten spots for top increases in 2025.
 Apart from these two outliers, tariff growth in Asia and the Middle East is sluggish however, and tariffs remain amongst the lowest in the world.